flostellbrink/escpos-sharp/README.md

 [![NuGet](https://img.shields.io/nuget/v/EscPosSharp.svg)](https://www.nuget.org/packages/EscPosSharp/)

 Library for generating ESC/POS commands for thermal printers.
 Based on [escpos-coffee](https://github.com/anastaciocintra/escpos-coffee).

 Supports styled text, images, barcodes, and QR codes.

+Compatible with .NET Standard 2.0 and .NET Framework 4.5 for legacy clients.

 > [!WARNING]
 > Tests indicate that ordered dithering is not working.
 Not using that myself, open for PRs.